A-Vani/KBC_Cpp/README.md

 In the main game, the player has three lifelines if he/she gets stuck in the game.

 The questions for the main round are stored individually in a text file named as ALPHABETq.txt where ALPHABET can run from a to z (can be updated in the code).
 The answers to these questions are stored in a separate file called ans.txt where they are formated as ALPHABET# where ALPHABET corresponds to the letter used to represent the question and # represents the right answers ( 1,2,3 or 4).
-As a counter there is a array called amount which keep s atrack of the hypothetical money that the player has won.
+As a counter there is a array called amount which keeps a track of the hypothetical money that the player has won.

 It is a simple game and a simple code which can be optimised.